ingogriebsch/spring-hateoas-siren/README.md

 ## Documentation
 A detailed documentation can be found [here][Spring HATEOAS Siren].

+A detailed documentation of public API of this module can be found [here][Spring HATEOAS Siren Javadoc].

 ## Integration
 Please check section [Setup][Spring HATEOAS Siren Setup] of the documentation to understand how to integrate this module into your project.